Our beginnings

 NS&I today

-At NS&I we’re always looking to the future.
-Last year we handled over 22 million interactions online and our Adviser Centre website continues to receive up to 25,000 visitors every month.
+Last year we handled over 67 million online and phone interactions and our Adviser Centre website continues to receive up to 32,800 visitors every month.
+We now have a dedicated online service for financial advice too and over 800 firms are already registered for this service.

 Over